dayal96/bnl-lang/README.md

 E.g. if you compiled the interpreter into 'bnl.jar', you can use `java -jar bnl-interpreter.jar [path-to-bnl-file]` to run the program described in your bnl file.

+UPDATE (14 Jan 2021):
+Function scoping issues have been fixed and grammar for local definitions has been added; true higher-order functions can now be used in BNL.
+Some examples for use of higher-order functions and local definitions have been provided in `bnllib` folder.

 UPDATE (1 Jan 2021):
 BNL is now a fully functional interpreter for ANL programs with a JFlex lexer and Java CUP parser.
 However, there is a lot more work to do to fix the problems with ANL, like the half-baked type system.
 I've listed a few of the features I'll be adding to BNL that are not present in ANL: